 (3) Excellence in Research Awards

 a.
 Eligibility.
-Employees must have an assignment of at least 0.10 FTE in research over each of the three immediately preceding years and the current year at UCF.
+Employees must have an assignment of at least 0.10 FTE in research over each of the three immediately preceding academic years and the current academic year at UCF.

 b.
 The criteria for evaluating applicants' files shall include three major categories.

-1. cumulative value and impact of research efforts at UCF within the discipline and to society;
+1. Cumulative value and impact of research efforts at UCF within the discipline and to society;

 2. Recognition of research impact by the individual's peers in the same or in related disciplines;